 Existing lenders might not be able to access new cheaper deals, while buy to let and development finance could be severely impacted.

 Impact on the new build pipeline.
-It’s too early to say how developers will retract.
+It’s too early to say how developers will retract medium term.
 Will they keep building or retrench?
 What’s likely to happen to the Help To Buy scheme going forward?
 The availability of new builds can be a major factor in householder’s confidence and ability to buy, as well as supply.

 The influence of the rental market.
 A significant proportion of the housing market is now within the private rental market – and estimated 5 million households.
 So it’s important to bear in mind what any change in the size of that could have on house prices.